Managing project teams successfully while working remotely

-This article will take you through some key tips that our Project Managers use on a daily basis.
-At Waterstons we’ve always worked in a range of distances, from face to face contact to managing projects abroad from the comfort of our offices and homes.
+This article will take you through some key tips that we use on a daily basis.
+We’ve always worked in a range of distances, from face to face contact to managing projects abroad from the comfort of our offices and homes.
 Having this flexibility has created room for innovation within our project management methods and we hope that sharing these will encourage others to try something new.
 This article will be broken down into 3 distinctive sections, with top tips for each area discussed.

 Top Tip 1